wienerr/Piklist-Documentation/content/tutorials/fields/conditionally-show-fields/_index.md

 * Conditional fields work on almost every page in WordPress.
 In this tutorial we are going to build these fields for a Post.

-* First let’s build a metabox using our base tutorial.
-You can stop at Step 4, since we will be creating our own fields.
+* First let’s build a metabox using our [base tutorial](/getting-started/).
+You can stop at "Adding Fields", since we will be creating our own fields.

 * Now, let’s add two fields:
     1. The Control field will be a radio button
     2. The Conditional field will only display if “Yes” is selected in the radio button.

 ### Build the Control Field